The 5 best business books to put on your reading list this summer

 How to Talk to Anyone, Leil Lowndes

-You’ve heard me talk about how important networking is for small business.
+You’ve heard me talk about how important networking is for small businesses.
 I even wrote a blog post about it.
 Well, let me tell you that like many other things in life, networking is a skill.
-It’s a skill that you can become an expert in, if you practice.
+It’s a skill that you can become an expert in if you practice.